paul-wolf/python_coding/python_guidelines.md

 Every Python developer should be competent with these tools:

-* iPython: This is the standard repl (https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) these days
+*[ipython](https://ipython.org/ "ipython"): This is the standard [repl](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop "repl") these days

-* Jupyter Notebooks https://jupyter.org/: a notebook that uses iPython at its core
+*  [Jupyter Notebooks](https://jupyter.org/ "Jupyter Notebooks"): a notebook that uses iPython at its core

-* ipdb https://github.com/gotcha/ipdb: the command line debugger of iPython or some pdb variant.
+* [ipdb](https://github.com/gotcha/ipdb "ipdb"): the command line debugger of iPython or some pdb variant.

 It should be easy - very easy - to load code into each of these tools